-A namedColorArray shall contain an array of zeroTintStruct and namedColorStruct elements.
+A namedColorArray shall contain an array of tintZeroStructure and namedColorStructure elements.
 Information related to a named colour can include PCS and as optional device representation for a list of named colours.
-The first element in the array shall be a zeroTintStruct which corresponds to colour values when a zero tint of any named colour is used.
-See 12.2.7 for complete description of contents and usage of a zeroTintStruct.
-Succeeding elements shall be defined as a namedColorStruct.
-See 12.2.5 for complete description of contents and usage of a namedColorStruct.
+The first element in the array shall be a tintZeroStructure which corresponds to colour values when a zero tint of any named colour is used.
+See 12.2.7 for complete description of contents and usage of a tintZeroStructure.
+Succeeding elements shall be defined as a namedColorStructure.
+See 12.2.5 for complete description of contents and usage of a namedColorStructure.
 The namedColorArray is utilized by the namedColorTag (see 9.2.99).